bioailab/Arctic-LLM-Workshop-2023/Hands-on-Tutorial-1_Langchain/README.md

 - `General Python Agent`

 When run as python files, those that use *streamlit* will prompt you to run it with streamlit run filename.py

+## DEMO Contributors

+We value the contributions by [Aaron Celeste](https://www.linkedin.com/in/aaron-celeste-a67759105/?originalSubdomain=no) that make this demo tutorial a valuable resource for students.

+Visit the contributor's repository: [LLM-Langcahin-Demos.git](https://github.com/aaronvca1/Langchain_Demos)